base58btc/LARP/docs/01-setup.md

 ### Mempool + UTXO Baskets

-These are for transactions that your node has recieved, either from the network or inside a block.
+These are for transactions that your node has received, either from the network or inside a block.

 They need to be labeled before playing.